Hiring Electricians: What's Normal, and What's Not

 Regular Guys (and Gals)

 Electricians, for the most part, are good, old fashioned tradespeople (as opposed to, say, low-level technicians with corporate binders and salesy grins).
-They’re experts who will give you rough cost estimates over the phone and will be happy to stop by for a look at your problem or project, free of charge.
+They’re experts who will give you rough cost estimates such as a dishwasher installation cost over the phone and will be happy to stop by for a look at your problem or project, free of charge.
 If you have a good idea of what you need done, call a handful of electricians in your area to see where their pricing starts and what their availability is like.
 This will at least tell you who’s in the ballpark and who’s used to overcharging people.

 From there, you can narrow your list by checking referrals and backgrounds (if the job warrants it) and the likelihood of getting the work done on time.
 It’s also a good idea to ask an electrician about their experience with your type of project.
 You’re looking for answers like, “That’s my bread and butter,” or, “I do those all the time,” rather than, “Yeah, I’ve done a few of those.”